FAQs: Cryptocurrency 101: The Ultimate Beginner’s Guide

-A cryptocurrency coin is designed to facilitate the transactional transfer of value.
-Bitcoin, Litecoin and Monero are examples of crypto coins in the market.
-These coins are the real deal and are in fact regulated as property (for now) across the United States.
+Broadly speaking, a cryptocurrency is designed to facilitate the transfer of value.
+Bitcoin, Litecoin, Ethereum and Monero are examples of crypto coins in the market.
+Bitcoin is regulated as property across the United States.
 Coins can be further categorised into groups based on their use-cases.

 On the other hand, Stablecoins like USD Tether and USD Coin are built on existing infrastructure like Ethereum and Tron.
 Their purpose is instant settlement and negligible fees and are effectively fiat-pegged tokens built on top of blockchain platforms.

 Privacy coins like Monero offer users the original promise of privacy and anonymity made in the early days.
-Monero’s stealth addresses and ring signatures are popular among cypherpunks who have praised the coin on occasion.
+Monero’s stealth addresses and ring signatures are popular among cypherpunks.
 However, with the Taproot upgrade to be implemented later this year, Bitcoin is also exploring deeper privacy solutions.

 What are Tokens?